 - Check in and ask her how she is feeling.

 - Don’t take it personally.
 If your partner is in a bad mood during their period, that is normal.
 Be patient, and trust that this too shall pass.
 Obviously, this is not an excuse for them to treat you badly.
 But if you find your partner being shorter with their words or more irritable, give them some grace and let it go.
 There are a lot of hormonal changes happening in their body that are out of their control

 - If you don’t have anything nice to say, don’t say it!

 “My boyfriend has never ever, not once made a joke or comment that my mood or an emotion was related to my period.
 No one should do that to a woman.
 It’s beyond disrespectful, even if a woman is experiencing PMS.”

 “Also, dark chocolate.
 Provide us with all the chocolate.”

 How does your partner feel about having sex on her period?
 If you don’t know, you should ask her.
 Whatever her response, your biggest priority is to make sure she is feeling okay.
 Respect what she says, and obviously never make her feel guilty if she doesn’t want to have sex.
 It’s her time of the month.

 “Not all girls enjoy period sex.
 It’s a preference, like most things.
 Some enjoy it, some simply don’t.”

 Good luck.
+Keep learning, and soon you can learn to master your girlfriend’s period.
 You can do this 💪🏽